Tagline: You can’t keep a good cop dead.

 18 | 1hr 26min | Action, Horror, Comedy

-While movies such as Alien Nation gave us concepts that attempted to freshen that formula in a nigh-on fraudulent fashion, Dead Heat begins as a run-of-the-mill action movie before evolving into something else entirely, wryly taking the mantle of tried-and-tested before rubbing our faces in the punchline.
-On the surface of things, it is as strictly formulaic as they come.
-It is a movie about two polar opposites, one straight-edged and acerbic, the other a randy meathead with a penchant for the reckless and lowbrow.
-We have a disgruntled ex-wife, an exasperated police captain, a fiendish villain in cahoots with the Chinese mafia—just about every genre trope you would expect from a cop romp of this variety.
+While movies such as Alien Nation gave us concepts that attempted to freshen that formula with conventional sci-fi gimmickry, Dead Heat begins as a run-of-the-mill action movie before evolving into something else entirely, wryly taking the mantle of tried-and-tested before rubbing our faces in the punchline.
+On the surface it’s as formulaic as they come; a movie about two polar opposites: one straight-edged and acerbic, the other a randy meathead with a penchant for the reckless and lowbrow.
+We have a disgruntled ex-wife, an exasperated police captain, a fiendish villain in cahoots with the Chinese mafia—just about every genre trope you would expect from a buddy cop romp of this variety.

-What it then decides to do is ape the characteristics of just about every other genre in the field, mixing action, comedy, science fiction and horror into a stew so pungent it will make your eyes water with incredulity.
-Technically, Dead Heat is more derivative than just about any movie you could imagine, but through sheer audacity it presents us with such a wildly stereotypical concoction that it can only be described as unique, becoming much more than it ever had the right to be.
-Not only do we get a glut of typical action sequences, we get undead hitmen, zombie ducks refusing to become part of a Chinese banquet, and a reanimated cow liver whose purpose can only be presumed.
+What it then decides to do is ape the characteristics of just about every other genre in the field, mixing action, comedy, science fiction and horror into a stew so pungent it will make your eyes water.
+Technically, Dead Heat is as derivative as they come, but through sheer audacity it presents us with such a wildly stereotypical concoction that it can only be described as unique, becoming much more than it ever had the right to be.
+Not only do we have a glut of typical action sequences, we get undead hitmen, zombie ducks refusing to become part of a Chinese banquet, and a reanimated cow liver whose purpose can only be presumed.
 We also have the spectacle of an ageing Vincent Price, who hams it up as a Dr. Frankenstein beset on bringing immortality to the wealthy elite of America.
 Confused?
 Let me take a moment to explain.